-Building upon the principles set forth in DAT 210, students will begin to develop a comprehensive approach to the application of data analytics in the solving of business problems.
-In this course, students will evaluate the tools and resources available in terms of their appropriateness to complex business scenarios.
-This course will highlight the collaborative nature of data analytics projects and the necessity for coordination across projects.
-Students will conduct an initial data analytics project and create a collaborative report of their findings.
+Learn how to apply a comprehensive approach to data analytics in the solving of business problems by building upon the principles set forth in DAT 210.
+Evaluate the tools and resources available in terms of their appropriateness to complex business scenarios.
+Explore the collaborative nature of data analytics projects and the necessity for coordination across projects through conducting an initial data analytics project and creating a collaborative report of findings.

 Building upon the principles set forth in prior coursework, students will engage in a comprehensive approach to the application of data analytics in the solving of business problems employing the techniques frequently used in the discipline.
 Emphasis will be placed on the different types of forecasting techniques such as sales, risk, retention, and attrition as applied to a variety of industries

 In order for data analytics to be effective, reports and findings must be presented in a manner that is relevant to one's audience.
 In this course students will hone their technical writing and presentation skills to engage individuals at all levels throughout an organization.
 Ethics, security, and privacy considerations as they relate to reporting will also be discussed.